shayanea/borzolini-service/src/modules/ai-health/README.md

 # AI Health Module

-Provides AI-powered health recommendations for pets using OpenAI GPT-4.
+This module uses OpenAI GPT-4 to generate health recommendations for pets.
+Think of it as a virtual vet assistant that analyzes pet profiles and suggests care tips.

-## Features
+## What It Does

 ### AI-Powered Recommendations

-- Personalized care tips based on breed, age, and health status
+- Generates personalized care tips based on breed, age, and health history
-- Predictive health insights
+- Predicts potential health issues before they become problems
-- Breed-specific advice
-- Seasonal care guidance
+- Gives breed-specific advice (e.g., hip dysplasia warnings for large dogs)
+- Adjusts recommendations based on seasons (heatstroke warnings in summer, etc.)

 ### Health Monitoring

-- Risk factor analysis
-- Health trend tracking
-- Urgency assessment
-- Confidence scoring for recommendations
+- Analyzes risk factors from the pet's profile
+- Tracks health trends over time
+- Assigns urgency levels (info, low, medium, high, emergency)
+- Includes confidence scores so you know how reliable each recommendation is

-### Feedback System
+### Feedback Loop

-- Owner ratings and feedback
-- Action tracking
-- Dismissal management
-- Continuous improvement based on user input
+- Pet owners can rate recommendations (1-5 stars)
+- Tracks if they actually acted on the advice
+- Let's them dismiss irrelevant suggestions
+- Uses feedback to improve future recommendations (though we're not training the model - just using it for relevance)

-## Architecture
+## How It Works

-### Core Components
+### Architecture

-- **AI Health Service** - Business logic and AI integration
+- **AI Health Service** - handles all the business logic and talks to OpenAI
-- **AI Health Controller** - REST API endpoints
+- **AI Health Controller** - REST endpoints for the frontend
-- **AI Health Insight Entity** - Database model
+- **AI Health Insight Entity** - stores recommendations in the database
-- **OpenAI Integration** - GPT-4 powered recommendations
+- **OpenAI Integration** - sends prompts to GPT-4 and parses responses
-- **Fallback System** - Rule-based recommendations when AI is unavailable
+- **Fallback System** - uses rule-based logic when OpenAI is down or rate-limited

-### Data Sources
+### Data We Use

+The AI analyzes:

-- Pet profiles (species, breed, age, weight, medical history)
+- Pet profile (breed, age, weight, species)
-- Appointment history
+- Medical history (vaccinations, medications, allergies)
+- Past appointments and their outcomes
-- Health records (vaccinations, medications, allergies)
+- Health records and symptoms
-- Owner preferences and feedback
+- Owner feedback on previous recommendations

+More data = better recommendations.
+A bare-bones profile gets generic advice, while a detailed profile gets really specific insights.

 ## Insight Categories